yudidwisaputra71/streamtfhd/README.md

 *Notes: The automatic setup and installation script does not support SSL/TLS right now.
 If you want to use SSL/TLS, use manual setup and installation instead, or setup it manually alongside automatic setup and installation.*

-*Notes: If you use automatic setup and installation, the database user and the database is "streamtfhd".*
+*Notes: If you use automatic setup and installation, the database, database user, and password is "streamtfhd".*

 # Manual Installation
 This is the step by step of manual configuration and installation.